The 6 Demand Forecasting Questions You Should Be Asking Now

-But it’s not just how many times the forecast is updated that’s important.
-It’s crucial to be able to determine when the forecast is updated.
+But it’s not just how many times the forecast is updated that’s important; It’s critical to be able to determine when the forecast is updated.

 “Once a day is useless.
 And how much control do you have over the timing?
 Overnight means different things in different time zones.
 If you select one time zone – say, East Coast – and it’s going to update at 6 a.m., you’re interfering with check-in and check-out.”

-Takeaway: make sure your RMS has intraday update capabilities and you can control the timing of updates.
+Takeaway: Make sure your RMS has intraday update capabilities and that the timing of updates can be controlled.

 5 - Does it automatically identify special events?

 Special event mapping is another manual activity that has long been standard functionality in an RMS.

 It remains critical functionality for many single-property DORMs.
 But in many RMSs, this functionality has been used less over time as revenue managers manage multiple properties.